tenebra-dev/tenebra-dev/README.md

 ## Languages:

-Note: I should say that I nderstand about 10-20% of each one of these languages, which already helped me a lot get a better understanding about the market that im getting in, the processes, procedures, architectures, things are starting to seem easier to grasp, i see more patterns now, i feel more excited now since i could start making my own projects (im starting to feel like a enginner using tools where are better needed, instead of being the language worshipper that i used to think that we should all become at some point of our careers, maybe for not understanding the purposes of a programming language back then).
+Note: I should say that I understand 20-30% of each one of these languages, which already helped me a lot get a better understanding about the market that im getting in, the processes, procedures, architectures, things are starting to seem easier to grasp, i see more patterns now, i feel more excited now since i could start making my own projects (im really starting to feel like a enginner using tools where are better needed, instead of being the language worshipper that i used to think that we should all become at some point of our careers, maybe for not understanding the purposes of a programming language back then).

 -  HTML/CSS
 -  JavaScript